-The University of Wisconsin-River Falls is supporting a Pilot UWRF Summer Scholars Program beginning the summer of 2012.
+The University of Wisconsin-River Falls is supporting a UWRF Summer Scholars Program.
 The purpose of the undergraduate research scholarly and creative activity (URSCA) program is to foster collaborative faculty-student project, to enhance student learning and promote the culture of research, scholarly, and creative activities at UWRF.
 Projects supported by this program should exhibit the potential for scholarly publication, presentation at a conference, or creative performance.
-Up to 10 students will be supported as student scholars in 2013.
+Up to 10 students will be supported as student scholars in 2014.

-Pictured Right: the 2012 UWRF Summer Scholars Program Participants with Chancellor Van Galen
+Pictured Right: 2013 UWRF Summer Scholars Program participants with Chancellor Van Galen

 The UWRF Summer Scholars Program is available to full-time undergraduate students in all disciplines.
-Students must have completed their freshman year by May 2013, be in good academic standing, and plan to graduate no earlier than December 2013.
-Faculty and students must be able to attend all of the mandatory program activities and submit required materials as outlined (see below).
+Students must have completed their freshman year by May 2014, be in good academic standing, and plan to graduate no earlier than December 2014.
+Faculty and students must be able to attend all of the mandatory program activities (see below).

 Group projects are allowed, but each student seeking funding must submit a separate and distinct proposal that explains his/her individual contribution in relation to the larger group project.

 Up to $500 for Supplies and Expenses; Student Stipend: $3,000; Faculty Stipend: $1,000